yegor256/blog/_drafts/decor.md

 }
 {% endhighlight %}

-Now I want to create a list that will have only odd, unique and positive numbers, sorted in a descending order.
+Now I want to create a list that will have only odd, unique, positive and sorted numbers.
 The first approach is **vertical** (I just made this name up):

 {% highlight java %}
 Numbers numbers = new Sorted(